opencast/opencast-docker/README.md

 * `REPO`
   The git repository to clone Opencast from.
 The default is the upstream repository, but you can use your own fork.
 * `BRANCH`
   The name of the git branch to check out.
+Defaults to the value of `DOCKER_TAG`.
+* `CUSTOM_DOCKER_BUILD_ARGS`
+  Custom arguments that should be passed to `docker build`, e.g. you can set this to `--no-cache` to force an image build.
+By default empty.

 # Quick Start